July 8, 2016

 Christianity is not impotent.

 I care enough about life and the generations to stand and believe that Jesus’s faith and teaching can change the world.
 The loss of Christian faith to perennial idols and the systemic structure of evil in all its banality plagues the present.
 We are at the precipice of hopelessness like Jeremiah.
 America’s culture is unsustainable.
 The U.S. as a global power is unsustainable.
-Institutional Christianity is capsized by idols and the lie of the metaphysical myth that makes God responsible for ‘creating’ persons to be homosexual.
+Institutional Christianity is capsized by idols and the lie of the metaphysical myth that makes God responsible for placing gendered spirits in human bodies.
 We need Christianity.

 I refuse to lose the distinctly communicative symbol of the rainbow to the metaphysical myth of sexuality that supports the normalization of homosexuality.
 Homosexuality is the end of life.
 It is death served up in animal instincts without spirit.
 The failure to identify the evil in homosexual living is on a course designed to exalt a ‘hybrid human’ (suffering gender confusion) as the doing of God.
 The rainbow is a symbol of mercy not accommodation.
 Further, the treatment of homosexual persons must always be accomplished with love and respect for them as persons, as human beings.